Bachelor’s Button, Blue Jubilee Gem (Organic)

 Direct sow 1/4” deep after danger of frost, or sow indoors for transplant 6 weeks before last frost.
 Thin/ transplant to 12”.
 Plants prefer full sun.
 Deadhead to prolong bloom and limit self-seeding.

 Collect seeds from seed heads that are fully dry.
-Shell by hand, winnow or screen to clean. some cross-pollination may occur, isolate from varieties of the same species by 1/4 mile.
+Shell by hand, winnow or screen to clean. some cross-pollination may occur, isolate from other varieties of the same species by 1/4 mile.